SESA-HDSS/Introduction-to-R/README.md

  # Introduction to R
 ## Welcome to the SESA Workshop — Introduction to R
+### Workshop Overview
+“R” is a powerful, open-source statistical software, widely used for managing, analysing, and visualising complex data.
+Its flexibility makes it particularly valuable for longitudinal data analysis, such as that generated through Health and Demographic Surveillance Systems (HDSS).
+One challenge, however, is that R operates primarily through code, which can be an initial barrier for users without programming experience.
+To support accessibility, we will use RStudio—an integrated development environment (IDE) for R that organises and streamlines access to R’s features.
+While RStudio still involves coding, its intuitive interface, script editor, and data viewer make it easier for HDSS staff to manage, analyse, and visualise large-scale, long-term datasets.

+### Aims of the Workshop
+The workshop aims to equip HDSS coordinators, researchers and data staff with foundational skills in RStudio, with a focus on managing and analysing longitudinal HDSS data.

 ## Before the workshop: please download and install the following softwares to your local machine.